A new 'Frasier' seeks success with fresh characters who seem a lot like the old ones

 Alan Cornwall — played by Nicholas Lyndhurst.

-- She is a friend and colleague of Frasier — and seems the least like any character from the original series.
+- He is a friend and colleague of Frasier — and seems the least like any character from the original series.

 Does it work?